kanors-emr/Veda-start-page-news/docs/source/index.rst

 `Version 3.0.2.0 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.

 .. note::
    This is a major release.
-Your license should be under maintenance on 28 November 2023 to be able to use this version (and above)
+Your license should have maintenance covered beyond 28 November 2023 to be able to use this version (and above)

 * Excel file reading and writing is now done using a third-party library `ASPOSE <https://products.aspose.com/cells/>`_.
 This makes the synchronization process much faster, and also more robust, because we no loger rely on the local Excel installation.